 If you are an artist wanting to promote your music on TikTok, you can put out an official release via a distributor, and then find it on the platform for you and others to use in your videos.

 Learn more about making money from your music on TikTok with this article: Does TikTok Pay You For Your Music?‘

 People tend to use the original trending sounds, and that’s it.
-But what did Llusion do instead?
+But what did LLusion do instead?
 He did not perform dances or challenges, but instead started remixing TikTok sounds that he found interesting, which gathered massive traction within the next few weeks.
-Most of the new followers were chasing the remixed sounds use in their videos, and so Llusion’s work began trending.
+Most of the new followers were chasing the remixed sounds used in their videos, and so LLusion’s work began trending.